Vail Pass: Other amenities

+Bicycle path

-A bike path parallels I-70 from Vail Colorado to the Copper Mountain Ski Area and is the only pass in Colorado with a paved bike path on both sides for the entire distance.
-This 8.7 mi climb from East Vail with an 1831 ft vertical gain and descent to Copper is a popular activity for cyclists during the summer and fall.
-This route leads to several other bike paths in Summit County.
-During the winter months the area hosts backcountry skiing and snowmobile activities.
+A bicycle path parallels I-70 from Vail to Copper Mountain and is the only pass in Colorado with a paved bike path on both sides for the entire distance.
+This 8.7 mi climb from East Vail with an 1831 ft vertical gain and descent to Copper (9700 ft) is a popular activity for cyclists during the summer and fall.
+This route leads to several other bike paths in Summit County; during the winter months, the area hosts backcountry skiing and snowmobile activities.